dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 Data is sourced from San Francisco's Open Data API (https://dev.socrata.com/foundry/data.sfgov.org/pxac-sadh) as JSON documents containing information on greenhouse gas emissions throughout San Francisco.
 A series of Lambda functions integrated with SQS orchestrate the data movement and transformation throughout the pipeline.
 The presentation layer is created using Amazon QuickSight.

 ## Infrastructure
-The project is housed in the AWS ecosystem and utilizes the following resources:
+The project is housed in the AWS ecosystem, packaged into two CloudFormation templates and utilizes the following resources:

 **VPC:**
 -   Custom built VPC with two subnets (1 private, 1 public)